sarajahedazad/ME700-HW1/README.md

 - A **Newton’s method solver** (again emphasizing good coding practices and comprehensive tutorials).
 - **Elasto‑plastic material models** implementing both isotropic and kinematic hardening rules, along with associated tutorials.

-For a complete description of the assignment requirements and guidelines, please refer to the attached [assignment_1.pdf](./assignment_1.pdf).

 ---